Moral Position on

-We, the members of the First Unitarian Church of San Josť, do hereby covenant to affirm and promote this Moral Position on Racial and Ethnic Equality:
+We, the members of the First Unitarian Church of San José, do hereby covenant to affirm and promote this Moral Position on Racial and Ethnic Equity:

-Therefore, we commit ourselves to building the Beloved Community of Racial and Ethnic equity and to dismantling systems of racial and ethnic oppression in ourselves, in our congregation, in our community, in our nation, and in our world.
+THEREFORE, BE IT RESOLVED that we commit ourselves to building the beloved community of racial and ethnic equity and to dismantling systems of racial and ethnic oppression in ourselves, in our congregation, in our community, in our nation, and in our world.

 The following statement, passed by the Board of Trustees on March 2, 2017, relies on the above Moral Position.

 Statement in Support of the First Unitarian Church of San José’s Moral Position on Racial and Ethnic Equity as it Pertains to Executive Order: Protecting Our Nation from Foreign Terrorist Entry into the United States.

 The First Unitarian Church of San José has a history of challenging racial, ethnic, and religious hate and acts of oppression.

 WHEREAS, the First Unitarian Church, in an official congregational meeting on January 29, 2017, passed the Moral Position on Racial and Ethnic Equity, and

 WHEREAS, our 3rd Unitarian Universalist Source calls us to honor the wisdom from the world’s religions, which inspires us in our ethical and spiritual lives, and

 WHEREAS, the Unitarian Universalist Association, the Parliament of the World’s Religions, the Islamic Networks Group and the Silicon Valley Interreligious Council have issued statements attesting that the core values of the United States are sullied by executive orders which identify national origin or religious affiliation as grounds for exclusion from entry to the United States;